zachhardesty7/phinder/README.md

 ## Known Issues / Todo List

-* signin only supports Facebook
+* sign in only supports Facebook
 * loading pages are mediocre
 * any page transitions can be tapped multiple times and all added to stack
 * no way to display or interact with "Upcoming Events" (not linked to DB)